nvmh0103/form_validation_js/README.md

-basic form validation with javascript
+Basic form validation with Javascript